infinum/ios-nuts-and-bolts/README.md

 ## Framework manager

 [CocoaPods](https://cocoapods.org) - a Ruby-built dependency manager for Swift and Objective-C Cocoa projects.
-It has over 65 thousand libraries and is used in over 3 million apps
+It has over 65 thousand libraries and is used in over 3 million apps.

 <details>